crosswalk-project/crosswalk-test-suite/README.md

 * `doc/`: see [documentaion](#Documentation) below
 * `tools/`: tools for this test suite

+Note that `TESTER-HOME-DIR` in this reposistory is a macro used for multiuser support.
+It should be replaced by a real home directory, e.g. `/home/app`, before running the test suite.

 ## Documentation

 Check out our documents at `doc/`.